zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/providers/oci.md

 gcc hello.c -o hello
 ./hello
 ```

-You are now ready to get started with any of the learning paths [here](/cloud/#application-specific-learning-paths).
+You are now ready to get started with the [Server and Cloud learning paths](/learning-paths/cloud/).

 ## Other resources